oslabs-beta/DEVisible/README.md

             npx devisible --apiKey "$API_KEY" --buildPath client/dist --command "npm run build"
 ```

+5. Perform the action that will trigger the workflow that invokes DEVisible (e.g., push, merge)

-5. Navigate to the [Web App](www.devisible.app) and log in to view your updated repo information!
+6. Navigate to the [Web App](www.devisible.app) and log in to view your updated repo information!